 Good luck getting your errant family member to behave!

 Well not sure what your Vet will do but there is a product called Boundary by Lambert Kay.
 It is in a spray bottle and you spray your furniture with it and cats stay away.
-I have 5 cats so I can tell you this works.
-But you must provide a scratching place for them; I just got a couple of those cardboard scratchers at Walmart that comes with catnip and they are happy.

 There is a product by the name of "Soft Paws" that you can have applied at your Veterinarian's office, they are like acrylic nails for cats.
 They are applied with glue and placed over your cat's nails.
 The nails must be replaced once in awhile and they also come in different colors.
 I suggest using the colored ones then you will be able to see when your cat loses one.
 Please DO NOT consider de-clawing, as it is very painful and inhumane